fluxninja/aperture/docs/content/get-started/integrations/metrics/google-pubsub.md

 `googlecloudpubsubreceiver` extension enabled, so that [googlecloudpubsubreceiver][receiver] is available.

-You can configure [Custom metrics][custom-metrics] for Google Pubsub using the following configuration in the [Aperture Agent's config][agent-config]:
+You can configure [Custom metrics][custom-metrics] for Google Pub/Sub using the following configuration in the [Aperture Agent's config][agent-config]:

 ```yaml